 Woodland Park is a somewhat small city located in the state of Colorado.
-With a population of 7,222 people and two constituent neighborhoods, Woodland Park is the 60th largest community in Colorado.
+With a population of 7,983 people and four constituent neighborhoods, Woodland Park is the 65th largest community in Colorado.

 Also of interest is that Woodland Park has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Woodland Park in 2010 was $31,931, which is upper middle income relative to Colorado, and wealthy relative to the rest of the US.
-This equates to an annual income of $127,724 for a family of four.
+The per capita income in Woodland Park in 2018 was $37,939, which is upper middle income relative to Colorado and the nation.
+This equates to an annual income of $151,756 for a family of four.
 However, Woodland Park contains both very wealthy and poor people as well.

 The most common language spoken in Woodland Park is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Polish and German/Yiddish.